 Query for work items

-Queries help you find work items that you want to review or update.
+Queries help you find work items that you want to review, triage, update, or generate a report.

 Use the search box to find work items.
 Enter the ID or use filters.
 If you want a flat list of work items, a hierarchical list using a tree query, or a list showing dependencies using a direct links query, use the query editor to choose the query type.